AVEVA/sample-adh-assets-python/README.md

 ## Requirements

 - Python 3.7+
-- Register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your AVEVA Data Hub tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
+- Register a [Client-Credentials Client](https://datahub.connect.aveva.com/clients) in your CONNECT data services tenant and create a client secret to use in the configuration of this sample. ([Video Walkthrough](https://www.youtube.com/watch?v=JPWy0ZX9niU))
 - Install required modules: `pip install -r requirements.txt`

 ## About this sample